ComposableFi/composable-ibc/hyperspace/primitives/README.md

 **Associated Types**
 - `FinalityEvent` - This should represent the type yielded by the chain's block finality stream.
-- `Error` - Errors specific to the Chain implementation.
+- `Error` - Errors specific to the chain implementation.

+**Channel Whitelist**
+The relayer only relays packets on channels specified in the [`channel_whitelist`](/hyperspace/primitives/src/lib.rs#L219).
+When the channel whitelist returns
+an empty list, packets will not be relayed.

 ## Chain